-- You are allowed to submit two day's worth of activities and labs late without penalty, if the late assignment is submitted during the following class (or when you return). - I will accept a third late lab/activity with a point deduction.
+- You are allowed to submit two activities and labs late without penalty, if the late assignment is submitted during the following class (or when you return). - I will accept a third late lab/activity with a point deduction.
 Late work beyond the third late assignment may not be accepted or will have a substantial point deduction. - Missed lecture exams will be handled on a case-by-case basis.
 There is no guarantee that a makeup will be provided.
 Informing me in advance of missing an exam (or soon after) will increase the likelihood that a makeup will be provided. - Lab exams are difficult to makeup and MUST be made up within a few days of the missed exam.

-I consider missing more than four class sessions in a semester as excessive absences.
+I consider missing more than three lab sessions, or not participating in two weeks of online activities as excessive absences.
 School policy allows me to drop a student who has excessive absences as defined in the course syllabus.
-It is your responsibility to attend class on a regular basis.
+Please contact me if a situation arises where you need to miss class.